gaialive/TR123e/README.md

 ## Documentation

-For detailed technical insights and theoretical background, see the dissertation in the `docs/` folder (coming soon)
+For detailed technical insights and theoretical background, see the documentation here : https://gaialive.github.io/TR123e/

 ## License